Sidney Korshak: Career

 Korshak's law practice brought him into contact with many mobsters, such as Al Capone, Frank Nitti, Sam Giancana, Tony Accardo and Moe Dalitz.
 His services were used by the upper ranks of both legitimate and illegitimate business in the United States.

 Korshak numbered among his friends many Hollywood celebrities and leading figures in the entertainment industry, including MCA/Universal chiefs Jules C. Stein, Lew Wasserman and Sid Sheinberg, entertainment lawyer Paul Ziffren (the driving force behind bringing the 1984 Olympics to Los Angeles), MGM chief Kirk Kerkorian, Gulf+Western founder Charles Bluhdorn, Frank Sinatra, Ronald Reagan, William French Smith (labor attorney and future United States Attorney General), California governor Edmund "Pat" Brown and his son, California governor Edmund "Jerry" Brown, Governor of California Gray Davis, producer Robert Evans, Warren Beatty, Barron Hilton and Hugh Hefner.

 Korshak was highly successful in the field of labor consulting and negotiations, and his client list included Hilton Hotels, Hyatt Hotels, MGM, Playboy, MCA/Universal, and Diners Club International.
 One of his clients was Jimmy Hoffa, notorious head of the International Brotherhood of Teamsters; Korshak was heavily involved in the Teamsters' west coast operations during a time when organized labor was at the peak of its activity.

 Korshak was an attorney for various elements of the Chicago Outfit.
 Korshak bought the J.P.
 Seeburg Corporation immediately before the company stock rose from $35 to $141.50 a share.
 He then sold 143,000 shares to pivotal figures in the stock market including Bernard Cornfeld, who owned the FOF Property Fund, in Switzerland.
 Korshak received $5 million from the deal.

+In 1954 he purchased $25,000 worth of stock in Allen Dorfman's insurance agency.
+In 1962 Korshak reached an agreement with Joe Glaser whereby he assigned all of the "voting rights, dominion and control" of his majority stock in the Associated Booking Corporation to both Korshak and himself.
+This meant that when Glaser died in 1969 control transferred to Korshak alone.
+Glaser designated Korhsak as the executor of his probate.